Mark O'Hara left jail without handcuffs Wednesday, two years after he went to prison and one week since an appeals court ordered him a new trial.

 Using words like "absurd" and "ridiculous," three appellate judges said the state's position would make patients with valid prescriptions criminals as soon as they left the drugstore.

-Tampa airport police arrested O'Hara in August 2004 after they found the hydrocodone and a small amount of marijuana in his illegally parked and unattended bread truck.
+Tampa airport police arrested O'Hara in 2004 after they found the Vicodin in his illegally parked bread truck.

 Prosecutors did not contend that O'Hara, who went to prison in the 1980s for cocaine trafficking, sold any of the 80 Vicodin pills he had been prescribed in the eight months before his arrest.
 Under the law, simply possessing the quantity of pills he had constitutes trafficking.

-At 1:25 p.m., O'Hara walked out the front door at the Orient Road Jail, dazed and squinting in the sunlight.
+At 1:25 p.m.
+Wednesday, O'Hara walked out the front door at the Orient Road Jail.

 He wore a sky blue paper shirt and pants outfit, provided by the jail to inmates who don't have street clothes.
 He called it a "clown suit."
 He said he threw away his personal belongings on his way out of prison.